465 arrested in Capitol riot case, including at least 50 who have served in the military

 Around 465 defendants have been charged

-Approximately 465 defendants have been arrested in connection with the riots, the Justice Department said Friday, and CBS News has reviewed court documents for 450 cases that have been unsealed.
+Approximately 465 defendants have been arrested in connection with the riots, the Justice Department said Friday, and CBS News has reviewed court documents for 451 defendants' cases that have been unsealed.
 Of those, at least 181 defendants were also indicted by grand juries.

 Charges include assaults on officers, destruction of government property and conspiracy